A successful man is one who can lay a firm foundation with the bricks that others throw at him.

 Spend Time Reflecting

-Spend some quiet time reflecting upon the criticism you just received.
+Spend some quiet time reflecting on the criticism you just received.
 Ask yourself:

 How do I feel about this criticism?